chaturay/serverless-artillery/README.md

 ### 3. Setup AWS account credentials
 Make sure you have [setup your AWS account credentials](#before-running-serverless-artillery) before proceeding. **It should be running while using any serverless-artillery command that interacts with AWS.**

-### 4. Deploy serverless-artillery
+### 4. Deploy assets to AWS
-We need to deploy serverless-artillery to you AWS account before we can use it to start our test.
+We need to deploy assets (like load generating Lambda) to your AWS account before we can use it to start our test.

-Use the following command to deploy serverless-artillery.
+Use the following command to deploy the assets.
 ```
 slsart deploy
 ```